Avidnet/rs/README.md

 node query.js
 ```

+## Caution :warning:
+This component does not have good performance, and its inserts to PostGIS takes 19340ms on a regular system.

 ## Geonode
 ### VM
 Avidnet VM that has an instance of the Geonode has the following configuration and features.